Adrian Mariappa: Return to Watford

 On 30 August 2016, Mariappa re-joined Watford on a three-year deal after a four-year absence.
 He made his 250th Watford start against West Bromwich Albion in a 1–0 win on 3 March 2018, winning Man of the Match for his performance.

 Bristol City

 Following a defensive injury crisis, on 11 November 2020 Bristol City signed Mariappa on a short term deal.
 On 14 May 2021 he was released by the club at the end of his contract.

 Macarthur FC

 On 29 November 2021, A-League Men side Macarthur FC announced that they had signed Mariappa.
 He made his debut against Western Sydney Wanderers on 11 December 2021 in a 0-2 win as the first Jamaican player to play in the Australian national league.

 Burton Albion

 On 7 October 2022, he returned to England to sign a short term deal with League One side Burton Albion.

+On 18 January 2023, Mariappa left the club after his short-term deal expired.

+Salford City

+On 23 March 2023, Mariappa signed for EFL League Two club Salford City on a short-term contract until the end of the season.
+On 10 July 2023, Mariappa signed a new one-year contract.
+On 21 May 2024, the club announced he would be released when the contract expired.

+Wealdstone

+On 27 June 2024, Mariappa agreed to sign for National League side Wealdstone, where he was appointed as captain.
+On 23 June 2025, it was announced that Mariappa had left the club.

+St Albans City

+On 30 October 2025, he signed for Isthmian League Premier Division club St Albans City.